 No, at one time most yards were employee operations.
 But most of the yards were small.
 When this yard here opened up, it was two little dry docks.
 Four people owned it.
 All four worked here.
 You mighta had three employees besides that.
 So, it was a small operation.
 And every little down time they could carry two or three guys.
 But when you got 100 employees out there, and there's you, you can't afford to carry 99 people.
 So what we're doing is, we bring in contract workers, we pay a bit better.
 They have to provide their own insurance.
 We don't have to carry the burden of insurance.
 Plus I need you today, you're working.
 I don't need you tomorrow, I don't have to carry you.
 And it's understood.
 I've got maybe, over here, let's say I got 80 employees over here.
 I've got 20 of 'em [as] full time employees.
-My foreman, naturally all my office personnel.
+My foremen, naturally all my office personnel.
 But my foremen are all full time employees.
 They earn a little bit less per hour than your contractors.
 But they provide hospitalization, profit sharing, the amenities.
 They're guaranteed 45 hours a week.
-They know they've got their two weeks vacation, after so many years.
-And additional week after that.
-They've got their own perks that come from full time employment.
+They know they've got their own perks that come from full time employment.
 And they're not the ones in those tanks.
 They'll tell that guy to go to that tank.
-So, that's worth something there, you know.
-But the federal government gave us some problems a few years back.
-They were saying that these were full time employees, they wanted us to pay social security and the other stuff.
-But we'd been audited three times on that particular... but we've withstood the test of the federal government.
-Unless they change the rules on us, which potentially can happen anytime.
-But under the current rules, we're safe.
+So, that's worth something there, you know...